jwaldrip/tug/README.md

 ## Installation

     $ go get github.com/nitrous-io/tug

+## Set up your application

-## Create a Tugfile
+### Create a Tugfile

     web:      bin/web -p $PORT
     postgres: docker/postgres:9.3.5
     redis:    docker/redis:2.8.9

-If any command starts with `docker/` the rest will be interpreted as a docker image tag.
+> Any command that starts with `docker/` will be interpreted as a docker image tag.

+### Create `bin/bootstrap`

+If your app needs to do any setup before it starts, put it in a `bin/bootstrap` file:

+    $ cat bin/bootstrap
+    #!/bin/sh
+    bundle exec rake db:migrate

+> Make sure your `bin/bootstrap` has a +x bit set.

 ## Start the app